egdbear/repostar/README.md

 # repostar
 Github's client app for local starring repositories.
-Built on top of create-react-app, Redux and uses LocalStorage.
+Built on top of create-react-app, Redux and LocalStorage.

 ### How to run